Savory French Onion Beef Short Rib Soup with Rich Broth and Caramelized Onions

 05

-Pour in the red wine (if using) and scrape up any browned bits from the bottom of the pot.
-Let it simmer until mostly reduced, about 5 minutes.
+Step 5: Pour in the white wine and scrape the bottom of the pot to deglaze it.
+Let it simmer for about 5 minutes to let the alcohol evaporate, intensifying the flavors.

 06

-Return the short ribs to the pot and add the beef broth, thyme, bay leaf, Worcestershire sauce, and balsamic vinegar.
+Step 6: Return the beef short ribs to the pot, adding the beef broth, Worcestershire sauce, thyme, salt, and pepper.
+Bring to a gentle boil.

 07